-Following the method described in section 2.2c, we access only the coherent part of the internal tide that has the advantage to be predictable, and can thus provide a SSH correction for altimetric measurements.
-Here we describe the dominant M2 phase-locked internal tide, in its depth-integrated form (combining the 9 baroclinic modes).
+Following the method described in Sect.
+2.2.3, we access only the coherent part of the internal tide that has the advantage to be predictable and can thus provide a SSH correction for altimetric measurements.
+Here we describe the dominant M2 phase-locked internal tide, in its depth-integrated form (combining the nine baroclinic modes).

-a) SSH validation of the phase-locked component
+4.2.1 SSH validation of the phase-locked component